itskingori/itskingori.github.io/about/index.md

 ![job-kingori-maina](http://static.kingori.co/images/cover-image@2x.jpg "Job King'ori Maina")

-I'm **{{site.author.fullname}}** (Job King'ori Maina), a Kenyan, and I often go under the alias _itsmrwave_ online.
+I'm **{{site.author.fullname}}** (Job King'ori Maina), a Kenyan, and I often go under the alias _"itsmrwave"_ online.
 I use these aliases to chat and share useful links [on Twitter][twitter] and ... to put up or contribute to code [on GitHub][github].